AdamJelley/aligning-agents-like-llms/index.md

 <video autoplay muted loop style="pos: right; width: 49%">
     <source src="assets/Base Model/Shadow Boxing.mp4" type="video/mp4">
 </video>
 <figcaption><blockquote>A 103M parameter GPT-2 transformer agent, trained with imitation learning on 1.12 years of Bleeding Edge human gameplay.
-Not all imitated behaviors are desirable!</blockquote></figcaption>
+Not all imitated behaviors are desirable! <br/><br/>Note that videos are not representative of typical gameplay.</blockquote></figcaption>
 </figure>

 In this work, we consider an illustrative example where the agent spawns on an island with three jumppads (the yellow ramps in the above videos).
 We would like our agent to navigate directly to the left (or right) jumppad.
 We see that our general imitation learning agent sometimes performs this behavior, but not reliably.